vitessio/website/content/en/docs/22.0/user-guides/schema-changes/ddl-strategy-flags.md

   It does not make sense to combine `--singleton` and `--singleton-context`.

+- `--singleton-table`: reject submission for a table or view that is already pending migration.

 ## Pass-through flags

 Flags unrecognized by Vitess are passed on to the underlying schema change tools.
 For example, a `gh-ost` migration can run with: